shaunchurch/Substrata/README.md

 	$ subl .
 	$ grunt server

 ... and begin what's unique to this project.

 ## What's included?

 It's inspired heavily by and borrows code from Twitter Bootstrap, HTML5 Boilerplate and Semantic Grid System amongst others.
-Also includes jQuery.
+It then bundles a Gruntfile with some useful tasks to handle livereload, compilation of Jade, Less, CoffeeScript and Markdown, and supports quick static site generation.

+It's everything you need to make a quick new site with a ready made workflow.

 ## What's not?
 Pre-defined styles, beyond very basic defaults.

 ## What's next?
-- gruntfile for watch / server / build (less compile, minification, livereload)
-- bower.json instead of including vendor files
-- package.json to install grunt requirements
-- basic transition mixins
+- Deployment setup
+- Add carefully selected base styles?
+- Parsley for in built form validation?